devhawk/blog-posts/Posts/20040114-1420-reading-news-in-outlook/json-content.md

 broken in his current blog engine).
 I keep thinking of the same thing about news readers.

-Update – thanks to Wesner Moise for pointing out to me in my comments how to turn off the alert toast popups.
+**Update**: thanks to Wesner Moise for pointing out to me in my comments how to turn off the alert toast popups.
 However, I’m still going to stick it out with an Outlook based solution.
 Luckily, I’m not like most ‘softies w/ a ton of unread email in my inbox so the built-in search